Skip to main content

 Order matters.

-Most people start at Platform — they buy the tools before defining the problem.
-Or they start at Players — they hire before knowing what the job actually requires.
+Most people start at Platform.
+They buy the tools before naming the problem.
+Or they start at Players.
+They hire before knowing what the job actually requires.
 Commissioning teaches you to resist that impulse.
 Wire the principles first.
 Prove the measurement second.
 Build the platform third.
-Document the protocols fourth.
-Then — and only then — assess who plays what role.
+Document the process fourth.
+Then, and only then, assess who plays what role.

 It's unglamorous.
 It's the tight five.
 It's what makes the flashy stuff possible.